Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/ErrorHandling/README.md

     }
 }
 ```
-Magic numbers are easy to miss and can be ambiguous.
+**Problem:** Magic numbers are easy to miss and can be ambiguous.
 What if -1 is a valid price?

 ### Inconsistent Error Handling
 ```csharp